Pere Marquette (Amtrak train)

-The Pere Marquette is a passenger train operated by Amtrak as part of its Michigan Services on the 176 mi route between Grand Rapids, Michigan, and Chicago, Illinois.
+The Pere Marquette is a passenger train in the United States, operated by Amtrak as part of its Michigan Services on the 176 mi route between Grand Rapids, Michigan, and Chicago, Illinois.
 It is funded in part by the Michigan Department of Transportation and is train 370 eastbound and train 371 westbound.
-The westbound train leaves Grand Rapids during the morning rush, with the eastbound train leaving Chicago after the afternoon rush, enabling same-day business travel between the two cities.
+The westbound train leaves Grand Rapids during the morning rush, and the eastbound train leaves Chicago after the afternoon rush, enabling same-day business travel between the two cities.

-The train is named for a named train of the defunct Pere Marquette Railway, and in turn for Pere Marquette, Michigan, an early name for Ludington.
+The train is named for a named train of the defunct Pere Marquette Railway and in turn for Pere Marquette, Michigan, an early name for Ludington.
 The town was named for Father Jacques Marquette, a French explorer of the Great Lakes region.